-The stakeholders and affected parties from the disabled community are extremely interested in Commission activities including what is under consideration, and when Commission decisions are available.
-The Commission designates CNAs to facilitate the employment of people who are blind or have significant disabilities and the dynamics of the program are changing and growing.
+The stakeholders and affected parties from the disabled community are extremely interested in Commission activities, including what is currently under consideration and when Commission decisions are available.
+The Commission designates CNAs to facilitate the employment of people who are blind or have significant disabilities, and the dynamics of the program are changing and growing more complex.

-The AbilityOne Program is challenged with improving transparency.32 Congress has repeated observations regarding challenges in transparency.
-We believe greater transparency would enhance operations in administering the program and result in increased program confidence.
+The AbilityOne Program is challenged with improving transparency.29 Congress made observations regarding challenges in transparency.30 We believe greater transparency would enhance operations in administering the program and result in increased program confidence.
 Several factors point to the benefits from improved transparency to the program.

-Starting with a GAO report published in May 2013, the need to enhance program oversight and transparency has been identified as a challenge.33 Progress was made in establishing written agreements between the Commission and each CNA, specifying key expectations.34 The Cooperative Agreements, as required by the Consolidated Appropriations Act of 2016, measure CNA operations.35 of the Air Force, Department of Education, Department of Commerce, Department of Veterans Affairs, Department of Justice, Department of Labor, and General Services Administration).
+Starting with a GAO report published in May 2013, the need to enhance program oversight and transparency has been identified as a challenge.
+Progress was made in establishing written agreements between the Commission and each CNA, specifying key expectations.
+The Cooperative Agreements, as required by the Consolidated Appropriations Act of 2016, measure CNA operations.